-At 18 year old I met Viola 1.
-Actually I didn’t really know who she was, because in our town everybody knew everybody.
-She was beautiful, little girl.
-One Saturday night, after an evening, we went out together.
-We were already back home, was around one in the morning; I was drunk; maybe that's why I had the courage to do it.
-I told her that I wasn’t sleepy, and then I asked her if she wanted to come smoke a joint with me.
-With that excuse we met, we stayed together for a bit; we spoke about this and that.
-I was head over heels for her.
-From that evening we started going out more often together.
-I started to take her to parties with my friends, she use to come over to my house.
-I liked it so much.
-At parties I didn’t want her to take the same drugs I was using myself.
-I forbid her.
-I wanted to protect her but the situation was still the same: I couldn’t do that extra step towards her.
-She would open up to me and tell me everything about her life.
-Maybe I liked him too.
-I was able to show all of me to him.
-This is because I am ashamed of some things of myself, those I that I don’t show anyone.
-That’s why I couldn’t really get close anyone, apart from her.
-So I thought that destroying that wall would be the last thing, I had to much fear, I hadn’t tried.
-The heroin.
-One day I decided.
-I didn’t want to go back.
-Since that first time I stopped hearing everything.
-That’s the effect heroin gives you.
-The more I continued, the more I was switching off.
-By now I didn’t care about anything anymore, not even Viola.
-Everything around me was far from me… I didn’t care.
+At 18 I met Viola.
+Although, I already knew who she was, because in our town we all know each other.
+She was beautiful and small.
+One Saturday night, after a night out, we went out together.
+At home, it was one in the morning; I was drunk, maybe that's why I found the courage to do it.
+I told her that I wasn’t tired, and then I asked her if she wanted to come to smoke a joint with me.
+With that excuse, we stayed together, to talk about this and that.
+At that moment I was over the moon.
+Since that night we started going out more often together.
+I began to take her to parties with my friends; she came over to my house.
+Actually I liked it a lot.
+At parties I did not want her to take drugs I almost forbid her to.
+I wanted to protect her.
+But the situation was still the same: I could not do that extra step for her.
+She opened up to me, telling me all her life.
+Maybe she even liked me.
+But I could not; I never opened up to her about me.
+That's because, I myself, was ashamed of something about me, those things I never showed to anyone.
+That was why I could not really get close to anyone, neither to her.
+So I thought that the only way to destroy that wall was the ultimate thing, the only one that I still, for fear, had not tried.
+Heroin.
+One day I decided to use it.
+I did not want to go back.
+For the first time I stopped feeling everything that troubled me.
+This is what heroine does.
+The more I went on the more everything had extinguished.
+Now I did not care about anything anymore, neither about Viola.
+Everything that was around me…disappeared, nothing got to me anymore.

-Then that Christmas the situation deteriorate drastically… After the New Year I went out with my friends that evening.
-I was out until five in the morning and took whatever was handed to me.
-I was finished, I came back to the house and they locked me in my room.
-I was out of my mind, so I thought I could pin (heroin) myself so falling asleep would be easier.
-But I overdid it.
-I heard my senses leave my body, I got up, to get closer to my bed and lay down but before I got there I fainted.
-Overdose.
-I woke the next day in hospital.
+Dramatically things worsened that Christmas.
+After dinner I went out with my "friends" to go for a night out.
+I stayed out until 5AM, taking any drug that happened to be at hand.
+I was crushed.
+I came home and I locked myself in my room.
+I was too far out, so I thought about taking heroin to be able to sleep a few hours.
+But I exaggerated.
+I heard the senses abandoning me.
+I got up, to get closer to the bed and lie down, but I passed out.
+I overdosed.
+I woke up the next day in hospital.
 My mom saved my life.
-At that point the reality was clear.
+At that point, the reality was clear.
 I had become a mess.
 I had hit rock bottom.
-I made a choice, perhaps the first right one in many years.
-I decided to get myself into a community.
-It was time to learn to love me.
+I made a choice, perhaps the most thorough one after so many years.
+I decided to get into Sanpa.
+It was time to learn how to really love myself.